nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.<br>
+**Q**: How do I undo a mistake?<br>
+**A**: You can edit the data using the `edit` command to revert the changes.
+An update to provide an undo feature is currently in progress.<br>

 ---

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When adding Persons or Events**, most fields are mandatory.
-An update to allow for optional fields is in progress.
-3. **When adding Points of Contact to an Event**, the application does not check for duplicate entries.
-The remedy is to either use the Edit Event command or manually remove the duplicate Points of Contact.
-An update to prevent duplicate Points of Contact is in progress.
+2. **When editing Person or Event name in View mode**, the Person or Event being viewed will be exited and a blank screen will be displayed.
+The remedy is to use the `view` command to view the new Person or Event name.
-4. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
+3. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

 ---